 American beautyberry is a perennial, native shrub found throughout the southeast that is deer resistant and an excellent food source for birds and pollinators.
 The rich purple color of the berries adds brilliant color to the shady areas of your garden.
 When planted in groupings, the color of the berries is a show stopper.

 American beautyberry is native to the southeastern U.S. and grows in full sun or part-shade in a variety of soils.
 As a native plant, this shrub is a food source for many animals, birds, and pollinators.

 How to Grow American Beautyberry

-Beautyberry grows rather quickly and generally grows well in part-shade but can also be planted in full sun.
-Berry production may be higher in full sun.
-It can get as tall as 8-10 feet but generally is found around 4-5 feet tall, unless grown in optimal conditions.
-There is a white berry variety as well.
+Beautyberry shrubs grow relatively quickly and do well in part-shade, but they can also be planted in full sun.
+You will get more berries if you plant your shrubs in a location that receives at least 6 hours of sun.
+This shrub can get as tall as 8-10 feet, but it often grows to be around 4-5 feet tall unless grown in optimal conditions.

-The berries are a an important fall food source for black bear, songbirds, opossum, foxes, raccoon, deer, squirrels, and even quail.
+In the fall, the berries are an important food source for black bear, songbirds, opossum, foxes, raccoon, deer, skunks, squirrels, and even quail.
 Deer may eat the leaves if other preferred foods aren’t available.

 Read the USDA plant guide: http://plants.usda.gov/plantguide/pdf/cs_caam2.pdf